 Little is known as yet about this chapel, but at the county quarter sessions held in January 1844 a meeting house licence was issued for a tenement in the occupation of William Davies in Hanwood, which may have been for the Wesleyans.
 In 1851 a Wesleyan Methodist meeting was being held in a private dwelling house in Hanwood when on Census Sunday, there were 58 worshippers at their evening meeting.
 In August 1888 a "Wesleyan room" was opened after substantial alterations and in 1903 the "chapel" was due to be renovated.
-The chapel was sold in the 1970s, the last society minutes being dated 1971.
+The chapel was registered for the solemnization of marriages on 12th May 1914.
+The chapel was sold in the 1970s, & de-registered as a place of worship on 31st January 1972.
+The last society minutes are dated 1971.
 Although the chapel is not marked on either the 1880 or 1900 OS 25inch maps, it is known where it was; it is (still, now converted to residential use) on the left-hand side of the main road through Hanwood but before it goes under the railway on a sharp bend to the right then to the left.

 Grid ref: SJ 438093